-It is recommended to avoid cutting more than a third of the height of the grass at once.
+It is recommended to avoid cutting more than a third of the height of the grass at any one time.
 If you only cut 1 to 2 cm of grass when you mow, you won't have to collect the clippings afterwards.
 Ideally, you should use a mower equipped with a mulching mode or set up a robot lawnmower if the size of your garden allows.
 Let your grass grow about 1 to 2 cm higher than usual during particularly warm periods.

 Remove moss to keep your lawn healthy

 With this in mind, a better option might be to aerate the soil using a tool like a scarifier.
-If your soil is a little too acidic, try adding some lime or sprinkling wood ash or a calcium-based soil amendment to your soil.
+If your soil is a little too acidic, tryadding some lime or sprinkling wood ash or a calcium-based soil amendment to your soil.

-Get rid of moles to protect your soil and grass roots
+Eliminate moles to protect your soil and grass roots

 Mole hills will quickly turn a luscious lawn into an unsightly collection of dirt piles.
-These mounds will also make it harder to use your lawnmower while the moles themselves will cut through the grass roots to burrow tunnels.
+These mounds will also make it harder to use your lawnmower while the moles themselves cut through grass roots to burrow tunnels.

-So the age-old question for gardeners is this: how do I get rid of moles?
+So the age-old question for gardeners is this: how can I safely get rid of moles?
 There is a wide variety of solutions, but some are more effective than others.
 Choose between repellents, such as ultrasonic or vibrating devices, and humane traps designed to capture the moles and release them elsewhere.